 Fishadelphia is a community seafood program based in South Philadelphia.

+Fishadelphia connects communities: we bring high quality, fresh seafood from regional harvesters and processors to economically and culturally diverse consumers at reasonable prices.
 Fishadelphia’s day-to-day operations are planned and coordinated by a group of high school students at Mastery Charter Thomas Campus in South Philadelphia.

 Fishadelphia is supported by the USDA Local Food Promotion Program (LFPP) and the David H. Smith Conservation Fellowship.
-Our partners include the Heritage Shellfish Cooperative, Viking Village, Lunds Seafood, and Community Voice Consulting.
+Our partners include the Heritage Shellfish Cooperative, the Fishermen’s Dock Cooperative in Point Pleasant, Randall’s Seafood, Maxwell Shellfish,Viking Village, Lund's Seafood, Community Voice Consulting, and Working Landscapes.